Yvo van Engelen

-Yvo van Engelen (born 24 January 1985) is a Dutch footballer who plays for amateur side Vlijmense Boys.
+Yvo van Engelen (born 24 January 1985) is a Dutch retired footballer.

 Club career

 Van Engelen is a defender who was born in Vlijmen and made his debut in professional football for NAC Breda in a September 2005 Eredivisie match against AZ.

 After two seasons at TOP Oss, van Engelen moved into amateur football and played nine years for OJC Rosmalen before joining DESK in summer 2016.
 Two years later, he returned to childhood club Vlijmense Boys.

 Personal life

 He is the son of former PSV Eindhoven goalkeeper Ton van Engelen.